Welcome to Big Cedar Lake Stewardship Association, Big Cedar, Ontario

 BCLSA Leadership

 The BCLSA is governed by a volunteer Board of Directors who manage the day to day activities of the Association and report to the membership at large.
 The incorporation of the Association calls for a Board of 10 members or the number who stand at an Annual General Meeting.
-At each Annual General Meeting, an election will be held for Board Members.
-For 2022, 8 members made up the Board.
+At each Annual General Meeting, an election is held for Board Members.
+For 2025, 10 members make up the Board.
 The Board then elects the officers from its members.

 Brian Stock – President